 Job Outlook and Salary Expectations

 The surgical technology trade employed 1,350 people in 2016, according to data released by the Projections Managing Partnership (PMP).
 In the decade between 2016 and 2026, there is expected to be a 37.8 percent increase in the number of surgical techs working in this state.
 This means there will be approximately 1,870 surgical techs working in Utah by 2026.

 On average, surgical techs earned about $22.60 per hour in 2021, according to Bureau of Labor Statistics (BLS) data.
 While the average annual income was $47,000, the top 10 percent of surgical techs in the state made $62,520 during the same year.

 Working as a Surgical Technologist in Utah

-The highest-paid cities for surgical techs in this state include Saint George, Sandy and West Jordan, Utah.
-If you’re seeking a rewarding career that will be exciting and full of opportunity, you should consider surgical technology.
+The highest-paid cities for surgical techs in this state include Saint George, Sandy, and West Jordan, Utah.
+If you’re seeking a rewarding career that will be exciting and full of opportunities, you should consider surgical technology.

 Residents of Utah may also wish to review their options in Idaho, Nevada, Arizona, New Mexico, Colorado, and Wyoming.